Supervision/Peer Groups

 mvickman@rivernorththerapy.com

-Zoom: for Asian-identified therapists to discuss EFT within an Asian/Asian-American context3rd Fri, 9-11 amJean Lee
+Asian-identified therapists to discuss EFT within an Asian/Asian-American context3rd Fri, 9-11 amJean Lee

 jylee88@gmail.com